US STOCKS-Wall St flat as healthcare losses offset tech gains

 “The market read through the minutes and saw this as a ‘won and done’ situation,” said Kevin Kelly, CIO of Recon Capital Partners in New York, adding that investors were not expecting the Fed to raise rates sequentially.

-Chevron fell 1.5 percent and Exxon 0.6 percent as crude prices reversed course from earlier gains, weighed down by oversupply concerns.

-Mobile payments company Square soared 64 percent to $14.78 in its highly anticipated market debut, while Tinder-owner Match Group’s shares popped nearly 17 percent on their first trading day.
+Mobile payments company Square soared 64 percent to $14.78 in its highly anticipated market debut, while Tinder-owner Match Group’s shares popped 16 percent on their first trading day.

-The S&P 500 index showed 23 new 52-week highs and six new lows, while the Nasdaq recorded 54 new highs and 72 new lows.
+The S&P 500 index showed 23 new 52-week highs and three new lows, while the Nasdaq recorded 50 new highs and 64 new lows.
 (Reporting by Abhiram Nandakumar in Bengaluru; Editing by Saumyadeb Chakrabarty)